LaunchCodeEducation/data-analysis/src/chapters/tableau-intro/exercises.rst

 Step-by-step Guide for this Walkthrough
 -----------------------------------------

-.. admonition:: Note

-   As you read through the above article, try what the videos demonstrate.
-Then play around with Tableau and see if you can figure it out.
-Alternatively use the below steps to create the visualizations from the article.
+   As you read through the article, don't hesitate to try out what the videos demonstrate or just experiment with Tableau to figure things out.
+We have outlined the steps from the article below so you don't lose your place!

 #.
 Download the 2019.csv file (the link above should take you to that page)